deta/cloud-docs/docs/base/sdk.md

 const deta = Deta("project key");
 const db = deta.Base("simple_db");

-// you can store objects
+// store objects
-db.put({name: "alex", age: 77})  // A key will be automatically generated db.put({name: "alex", age: 77}, "one")  // We will use "one" as a key db.put({name: "alex", age: 77, key:"one"})  // The key could also be included in the object itself
+// a key will be automatically generated await db.put({name: "alex", age: 77})
+// we will use "one" as a key
+await db.put({name: "alex", age: 77}, "one")
+// the key could also be included in the object itself await db.put({name: "alex", age: 77, key:"one"})

-// or store simple types:
+// store simple types
-db.put("hello, worlds")
+await db.put("hello, worlds")
-db.put(7)
+await db.put(7)
-db.put("success", "smart_work") // "success" is the value and "smart_work" is the key.
+// "success" is the value and "smart_work" is the key. await db.put("success", "smart_work")
-db.put(["a", "b", "c"], "my_abc")
+await db.put(["a", "b", "c"], "my_abc")

+// put expiring items
+// expire item in 300 seconds
+await db.put({"name": "alex", age: 21}, "alex21", {expireIn: 300})
+// expire item at expire date
+await db.put({"name": "max", age:28}, "max28", {expireAt: new Date('2023-01-01T00:00:00')})
 ```

 #### Returns